OpenROAD-Assistant/OpenROAD-Assistant/README.md

 [OpenROAD-Assistant/Script_Adaptor](https://huggingface.co/OpenROAD-Assistant/Script_Adaptor)

-Change the Model_name in the inference file to use the above model from HuggingFace

 ### Expected Output

 A sample question- "What is Detailed Placement in OpenROAD?" has been asked in the script.
 The script processes a predefined query for which the output will be printed to the console.